islitik123/HJBpaperIJCNN2017/README.md

 # HJBpaperDATE: 15 May 2017

 AIM:
-  Trains FFNN for modulo-2 function using different algrithms and compares their performance
+  Trains FFNN using different algrithms and compares their performance

 INPUT: